VisActor/VChart/docs/assets/option/en/component/crosshair-common/crosshair-line.md

 #${prefix} smooth(boolean)

-Only effective for `type: 'line'`, whether to draw smoothly under the polar coordinate system or not.
+Whether to draw smoothly under the polar coordinate system or not.
+Effective for `type: 'line'`, and effective for `type: 'polygon'` since version `1.13.5`.

 {{ else }}
 #${prefix} width(number|string)